Best Call-to-Action Words for an Email Sign Up Button to Increase Conversions

 Of course, you shouldn’t directly copy other CTAs — instead, take these examples as lessons of what works well in a given situation and for a given niche, and adapt this lesson to your own audience.

-Ideally, you might want to A/B test a few combinations of call to action words to see which one brings you the most conversions.
-Getsitecontrol allows for creating up to 5 versions of the same signup form, so you could quickly identify the winner.
+Ideally, you should consider A/B testing a few combinations of call to action words to see which one brings you the most conversions.

 Charlene Boutin is a freelance content writer & email marketing strategist for hire specializing in helping Ecommerce and SaaS businesses increase conversions by growing authentic relationships with their audience.
 She loves helping business owners tell their unique stories to capture the hearts of more customers.